arunrayini/cis6930fa24-assignment0/README.md

 cis6930fa24-assignment0
-main.py                        - Main script to fetch and format data tests                          -Unit tests for the core functions README.md                      - Documentation for the project setup.py                       -Configuration for packaging the project Pipfile                        -Environment and dependency management file example.json                   -Sample JSON file for testing
+main.py                        - Main script to fetch and format data tests                          -Unit tests for the core functions README.md                      -Documentation for the project setup.py                       -Configuration for packaging the project Pipfile                        -Environment and dependency management file example.json                   -Sample JSON file for testing